-Are you one of those people who keep multiple Windows Explorer open to moving files around to organize your files and folders in a better way then Q-Dir is for you.
-Q-Dir is a Quad Explorer, based on Windows Explorer which basically gives you a quad-view of files on your explorer.
-It’s not just quad-view, but it will let you browse files in four different locations at the same time.
+Are you one of those who keep multiple Windows Explorer open to moving files around to organize your files and folders better than Q-Dir is for you?
+Q-Dir is a Quad Explorer based on Windows Explorer, which gives you a quad-view of files on your explorer.
+It’s not just quad-view, but it will let you browse files in four different locations simultaneously.

 Q-Dir Quad Explorer replacement

 Since it has a portable version, it makes it easier to test the application without worrying about files and entries going into the registry or any other location.
-Also for people who like to carry some useful utilities in their USB, Q-Dir will be an excellent addition.
+Also, Q-Dir will be an excellent addition for people who like to carry some valuable utilities on their USB.

 When we talk about the look and feel of the application, Q-Dir is customizable in many ways without losing the essence of traditional Windows explorer.
-When I say it doesn’t lose the essence of Windows Explorer, what I mean is that the icons, the context menu, etc., are the same so you won’t feel like you are working in a completely different environment.
+When I say it doesn’t lose the essence of Windows Explorer, I mean that the icons, the context menu, etc., are the same, so you won’t feel like you are working in a completely different environment.

-Since you have the quad-view, you have a lot of real estate to work with and there are different views you can choose from like Quad View, 3-Dir, 2-Dir, 4 tiles Vertically, 3 tile Vertically, 4 tile Horizontally, etc.
+Since you have the quad-view, you have a lot of real estate to work with, and there are different views you can choose from like Quad View, 3-Dir, 2-Dir, four tiles Vertically, and three tile Vertically, four tiles Horizontally, etc.

-There is a RUN button that has a couple of Windows utilities embedded into it like Regedit, Notepad, DxDiag, etc. Look at the screenshot to see the complete list of shortcuts available.
+A RUN button has a couple of Windows utilities embedded into it like Regedit, Notepad, DxDiag, etc. Look at the screenshot to see the complete list of shortcuts available.

 The best part of this feature is that it’s completely customizable.
 Go to the Extras menu and click on More options.
-You’ll get the options screen where you can define your own shortcut programs, it can be either an EXE or a Batch file.
-So if you are a System Administrator, IT Pro, or just a power user, this option can be extremely handy.
+You’ll get the options screen where you can define your shortcut programs.
+It can be either an EXE or a Batch file.
+So if you are a System Administrator, IT Pro, or just a power user, this option can be convenient.

-This is just the tip of the iceberg.
-There are a lot more options like the ability to export the list of filenames with size and other info from the explorer to a text file.
-Also, you have the ability to print the current view it’s a really neat way.
-Most of the view-related options can be found under the Extras menu like the default view of Q-Dir, then Tree view, List view options, etc.
+It is just the tip of the iceberg.
+There are many more options like the ability to export the list of filenames with size and other info from the explorer to a text file.
+Also, you can print the current view.
+It’s an elegant way.
+Most view-related options can be found under the Extras menu like the default view of Q-Dir, then Tree view, List view options, etc.

-To conclude, Q-Dir is a neat little application that is extremely useful with very little footprint.
+To conclude, Q-Dir is a neat application that is extremely useful with a tiny footprint.
 If you are looking for an explorer replacement, you should test Q-Dir out.
-Compared to the other Windows explorer replacement and alternatives, it is able to stand pretty well.
+Compared to the other Windows explorer replacement and alternatives, it can stand pretty well.
 You can download Q-Dir from here.